Skip to content

 StoreSTCopy the data from the source location to the destination location.

-LoadLDLoad (copy) the data from memory to processor registers (mostly accumulator)
+LoadLDLoad (copy) the data from memory to processor registers (mostly the accumulator)

 InputINWrite the data from the processor registers to the top of the stack.